 25) I am on the board of a foundation that awards grants to organizations with a 501(c) (3) designation.
 Is it OK for me to help an applicant develop an application that I know the review board will likely fund if I tell them I like it?

 To be an ethical grant professional, we all have the responsibility to not only do what is legal but also what helps to promote credibility within our profession.
 The instance above is likely illegal in many states since the board member is fundamentally allocating foundation funds based on their own personal desires.
 More importantly however, the fact that an individual is compromising a technically competitive grant process gives the impression of impropriety.
 In short, the practice may violate certain laws, gives the impression of professional misconduct and would be considered in violation of the GPA Code of Ethics.

-26) In response to a conflict of issue question where a grant professional has been asked to sit on a board of directors for a non-profit agency, but also provides grant-writing services to this organziation.
+26) In response to a conflict of issue question where a grant professional has been asked to sit on a board of directors for a non-profit agency, but also provides grant-writing services to this organization.
 Should they accept the invitation to sit on the board or not?

-The GPA Code of Ethics does not prohibt a GPA member from serving on Board of an agency and simultaneously receiving remuneration for services from that agency.
+The GPA Code of Ethics does not prohibit a GPA member from serving on Board of an agency and simultaneously receiving remuneration for services from that agency.
 At the same time, The GPA Ethics Committee recommends that grant professionals review issues concerning this type of potential conflict of interest on a case-by-case basis.
 First, it is recommended the grant professional reviews the board's conflict of interest statement regarding business dealings with board members.
 The GPA Ethics Committee also recommends that a grant professional who serves as a board member recuse him/herself from all voting decisions pertaining to the hiring/contracting of a person/agency for grant writing services.
-Full disclourse should be paramount in all dealings.
+Full disclosure should be paramount in all dealings.